-MooseWood Nature Center is in need of Greeters and individuals or groups that may be willing to present a class, workshop, or public program in the fall and winter seasons.
+MooseWood Nature Center is in need of Greeters and individuals or groups that may be willing to present a class, workshop, or public programs.
 Looking for a venue to teach and share knowledge?
 MooseWood may be a good fit for you.
-If you have extra time on your hands, please call 228-6250 or email email@example.com to learn more.
+If you have extra time on your hands, please email email@example.com to learn more.

 - Animal Feeder/Habitat Maintenance– Feed, care and perform daily, weekly, or monthly maintenance for the live animals that call MooseWood home.
 Training is provided.

 - Nature Center Greeter– Host the nature center during regular business hours, Saturday and Sunday afternoons from 12-4 pm.
 Greeter will feed animals and perform animal habitat maintenance as needed.
 Training is provided.

 - Nature Center (exhibits)– Help us brainstorm, develop, monitor and maintain nature center displays, exhibits, and activities inside the nature center.

 - Birthday Party Host- Do you enjoy interacting with children?
 Have a basic knowledge of reptiles and amphibians?
 This volunteer position might be for you.
 Volunteer(s) needed to present a 45 minute to 1 hour presentation on a themed birthday party.
 Presentation could be made up of a 15 minute animal talk, craft activity or game.
 Parent and birthday child can choose a theme listed on birthday party page or can make their own theme.

 - Public Educational Programs/Scout programs- Have spare time?
 Are you looking to make a difference in the community?
 MooseWood Nature Center is looking for volunteers to assist and/or present educational programs to the public and to scout groups.
 For more information, contact us at firstname.lastname@example.org.